dflynn-volpe/VisionEval-JR/sources/modules/VETravelPerformance/inst/module_docs/CalculateVehicleOperatingCost.md

 * **Other social costs**: The 'energy security' cost component (dollars/gallon) is multiplied by the vehicle fuel consumption rate (gallons/mile) and the proportion of the vehicle DVMT powered by fuel to calculate an equivalent rate per mile.
 This cost rate and the other social cost component rates are summed to calculate a total other social cost rate per mile.
 This value is multiplied by the user input for the proportion of other social costs paid by the user to calculate the user cost per mile.

 * **Parking cost**: Parking cost is calculated from the household work parking cost and other parking cost.
 The residential parking cost is not counted because it is included in the vehicle ownership cost calculations.
 The total daily work parking cost for each household is the sum of parking costs of workers who pay for parking (see AssignParkingRestrictions module).
 The other parking cost (i.e. cost of parking for shopping) is the average daily rate assigned each household (see AssignParkingRestrictions) normalized by the ratio of household vehicle trips and the average number of trips of all households.
 The daily work and other parking costs for the household are summed and divided by the household DVMT to get the average cost per mile.
 This is applied to all household vehicles.
-The parking fee for driverless vehicles is then calculated by multiplying the ParkingFeeAvoidance parameter with parking costs calculated in the earlier step.

 * **Pay-as-you-drive (PAYD) insurance**: For households who have PAYD insurance, the average rate (dollars/mile) for the household is calculated by summing the annual insurance cost for all the household vehicles and dividing by the annual VMT for the household.
 This rate is applied uniformly to all of the household's vehicles.

 * **Car-service cost**: The cost of using a car service (dollars/mile) is a user input by car service level (low, high).

-* **Cost equivalent of travel time (driverless effect)**: An average vehicle travel rate (hours/mile) is calculated and converted into an equivalent dollar value using Equation 3 with the modification detailed in Equation 4 and Equation 5.
+* **Cost equivalent of travel time**: An average vehicle travel rate (hours/mile) is calculated and converted into an equivalent dollar value using Equation 3.

 * **Calculate composite cost rate**: The out-of-pocket cost rates are summed with the cost equivalent travel time to arrive at a composite cost rate.

 * **Allocate household DVMT to vehicles**: The proportion of household DVMT allocated to each vehicle is calculated using Equation 10.

-* **Cost equivalent of travel time (w/o driverless effect)**: An average vehicle travel rate (hours/mile) is calculated and converted into an equivalent dollar value using Equation 3.

-* **Calculate added passenger DVMT**: The increase in DVMT for driverless vehicle is equivalent to percentage increase in cost equivalent of travel time w/o utility adjustment for driverless vehicles when compared to one with the adjustments for driverless vehicles.

-* **Calculate remote access DVMT**: For driverless vehicles the remote access DVMT is calculated as a product of vehicle DVMT, PropRemoteAccess, and RemoteAccessDvmtAdj.

-* **Calculate car service deadhead DVMT**: For driverless vehicle with access type either low or high the deadhead DVMT is calculated by using respective deadhead proportions provided as input by user in *region_driverless_vehicle_parameters.csv*.

-* **Re-calculate vehicle DVMT**: The vehicle DVMT is adjusted by summing initial allocation of DVMT and the driverless vehicle and car service deadhead adjustments.

-* **Re-calculate DVMT split between household vehicles**: The DVMT split between household vehicles is re-calculated using vehicle DVMT calculated in the previous step.

 * **Calculate household averages**: Once household DVMT proportions have been computed for each vehicle, household average values can be computed.
 These include:

-   * Average out-of-pocket travel cost rate (dollars/mile): this is used in the household travel budget model which adjust for deadhead mileage
+   * Average out-of-pocket travel cost rate (dollars/mile): this is used in the household travel budget model

    * Average social impacts cost (dollars/mile): this is a performance measure